New Forest Restaurants

 Ringwood.
 Excellent Indian food, beautifully presented.
 Only a bit pricier than an average Indian, but well worth it.
 There’s another Indian in Ringwood, Curry Garden, also good.
 There’s another standard but decent Indian in Brockenhurst High Street.

 Lyndhurst.
 High end.
+Two restaurants, one fine dining and one more informal.
+Both are rightly very well thought off.
 We never understood how delicious Tarte Tatin can be until we had a proper one here.

 Brockenhurst.
 Quite high end.
 Absolutely rave reviews all over the press: now very well known and popular.
 Book ahead.
 Up market brasserie style specialising in local produce.